 The most common type of contrast given into a vein contains iodine.
 If a person with an iodine allergy is given this type of contrast, hives, itching, nausea, breathing difficulty, or other symptoms may occur.

 CT scans and other x-rays are strictly monitored and controlled to make sure they use the least amount of radiation.
-CT scans do create low levels of ionizing radiation, which have the potential to cause cancer and other defects.
-However, the risk associated with any individual scan is small.
-The risk increases as numerous additional studies are performed.
+The risk associated with any individual scan is small.
+The risk increases when many more scans are performed.

 In some cases, a CT scan may still be done if the benefits greatly outweigh the risks.
 For example, it can be more risky not to have the exam, especially if your health care provider thinks you might have cancer.

-Grainger RG, Thomsen HS, Morcos SK, Koh DM, Roditi G. Intravascular contrast media for radiology, CT and MRI.
+Thomsen HS.
+Intravascular contrast media for radiolography, CT, MRI, and ultrasound.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 2.

 Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.